How Does Equity Release Work – All You Need to Know

 blog divider bottom

-What are the different types of equity release?
+How do the different types of equity release work?

 There are two types of equity release on your home: lifetime mortgage and home reversion.